 From the outset, health system administrators showed an interest in CDS that was not initially mirrored by the referring clinicians.
 “Physicians often feel that IT systems and EMRs are designed for billing purposes rather than for patient care and communication among doctors,” Dickerson says.

 The administrators of Mission Health took to R-SCAN from the beginning.
-“When Dr. Dickerson first came to me about R-SCAN, I was very enthusiastic,” explains Marc B. Westle, DO, FACP, senior vice president of innovation for Mission Health System.
-“We need to transform health care.
-It’s not one single thing that needs to change, but a number of things.
-But how do we do it?
+“When Dr. Dickerson first came to me about R-SCAN, I was very enthusiastic,” explains Marc B. Westle, DO, senior vice president of innovation for Mission Health System.
+“We need to transform healthcare.
 Dr. Dickerson had an excellent idea for educating physicians about how to order appropriate imaging tests in advance of when they’re actually ordering them.”

 Referring clinicians within Mission Health agree with Westle’s assessment.
 “Engaging in this up front is going to help us better prepare for when CDS is required for Medicare reimbursement,” says Richard S. Arwood, MD, hospitalist at Mission Health.
 “We’d rather be in front of the curve as opposed to behind it.”

 “We’d had so many delays with prior authorization requests, because we may not have been aware of some of Medicare’s standards for ordering certain tests,” says Ernesto E. De La Torre II, MD, family medicine physician at Medical Associates of Transylvania.
 “But Dr. Dickerson proposed R-SCAN to speed things up and improve communication between radiologists and the clinicians in the outpatient setting, which we had sort of lost.”